MicrochipTech/PIC32MZW1_Workshop/05_evaluate/README.md

 - TeraTerm Serial Terminal installed, setup 115200 8N1, disable local echo
 - Download and install [Packet Sender](https://packetsender.com/)

-- Setup the PIC32WFI32E Curiosity board to use embedded debugger PKOB (refer to [Setup the Tools](../03_setup/README.md#top) section)
+- Use an external debugger such as MPLAB ICD 4, MPLAB PICkit 4 or MPLAB Snap for the best programming and debugging experience.
+Refer to [Setup the Tools](../03_setup/README.md#top) section
-- Plug USB cable to **USB DEBUG J302** connector on PIC32WFI32E Curiosity board to connect computer and the board
+- Plug USB cable to **USB DEBUG J204** connector on PIC32WFI32E Curiosity board to connect computer and the board

 - USB-UART cable is required
 - To capture console log, connect a USB-to-UART converter to J207 (GPIO Header) of the curiosity board.
 Refer to [Setup the Tools](../03_setup/README.md#top) section.
 - [CLI documentation](https://microchip-mplab-harmony.github.io/wireless/system/wifiprov/docs/usage.html)